cBashTN/DotNetProContest1501/README.md

 M.Beetz path (20020 steps): ![alt text](http://www.beetz.eu/Gelaende3.png "M.Beetz robot's path")
 This solution's path (20020 steps): ![alt text](http://i.imgur.com/DmAq6KG.png "My robot's path")

 To goal #4) The worst case labyrinth performance-wise for the algorithm used would be the one from M.Beetz.
 My older notebook needs 62 seconds for this.
-As this labyrith's step counts exceeds the official one and due to the low priority I don't waste time for further optimizations.
+As this labyrith's step count exceeds the official one and due to the low priority, I don't waste time for further optimizations.
 It is good enough.
 YAGNI.